maxiron-cloud/oci-openshift/terraform-stacks/configure-cluster/README.md

 - **Image Registry Storage Size**: Default 100Gi, can be increased (e.g., 200Gi, 500Gi)
 - **Storage Class**: Default `oci-bv-immediate`, can use `oci-bv` for WaitForFirstConsumer
-- **DNS Compartment**: Leave empty to use cluster compartment, or specify if DNS zone is in different compartment
-- **Let's Encrypt Email**: Defaults to `cloud@maxiron.com`, can be changed if needed

 ## Variables